UPDATE: SENATOR VILLAR SLAMS GUIMARAS AS “NOT PROGRESSIVE”

 Will “Lip Service” Continue?

 After the August 3, 2019 Iloilo-Guimaras sea tragedy in which 31 lives were lost, politicians have been jumping on the bridge bandwagon faster than small-town gossip.
-They’re making privileged speeches urging for the construction of the Panay-Guimaras bridge to begin.
+They’re making privileged speeches wanting the construction of the Panay-Guimaras bridge to actually begin.